Today: high in upper 80s, low in mid-70s. Details here.

 –Compiled by the News Service of Florida and FlaglerLive

-Palm Coast Parkway Six-Laning is 88 percent done: Widening on the north side of the parkway almost complete.
+Palm Coast Parkway Six-Laning is 84 percent done: Widening on the north side of the parkway 90% complete; remaining sections of the 1st lift of asphalt paving completed this week.
 Landscape irrigation work continues.
-Milling and Resurfacing of Roadway continues.
+Signage installation is complete.
+Milling and Resurfacing of Roadway to begin Sunday Night.
+All new water mains have passed bacteriological testing and application for acceptance has been sent to Florida Department of Environmental Protection.

 County’s I-95 Interchange Matanzas Woods Reclaim Water, 25 percent done: Contractor has installed approximately 1,000 ft. of reclaim water main total installed 5,000 ft. to date.

-Shops at Pine Lakes Convenience Store, 96 percent done: Pump station start-up and testing completed.
+Shops at Pine Lakes Convenience Store, 90 percent done: The Pump Station panel has been set and is ready for startup testing.

 Flagler County Road 302 is Closed to all but local traffic as repaving began on June 7 and the roadway will be closed to all but local traffic.
 Others will be required to detour around County Road 302 using State Road 100.
 The roadway will be closed for 90 days, or until early September.